 She has an ongoing collaboration with composer Andy Peterson.
 Their musical Razorhurst was commissioned by and had its world premiere at Luna Stage and was developed at Catwalk Art Residency and FORGE Fuel.
-Outlaw, a new musical about the Australian outlaw Ned Kelly, has been developed at Catwalk Art Residency, FORGE Fuel, and Barn Arts Collective and performed in part at Dixon Place.
+Razorhurst received its Australian premiere at the Hayes Theatre in June/July 2019.
+Outlaw, a new musical about the Australian outlaw Ned Kelly, has been developed at Catwalk Art Residency, FORGE Fuel, and Barn Arts Collective and performed at Dixon Place and Dartmouth College.

 She has worked for Columbia University School of the Arts, Playscripts, Inc., Nick Hern Books, Soho Theatre, New York Theatre Workshop and Hourglass Group, and has published headlines in The Onion.
 Kate has been a Playwriting Fellow at Shanghai Theatre Academy, a Tennessee Williams Scholar at the Sewanee Writers Conference, a finalist for the Juilliard Playwriting Fellowship, SPACE on Ryder Farm, and the Columbia@Roundabout New Play Reading Series and a semi-finalist for the O’Neill, Princess Grace, ATHE Playwriting Award and Bay Area Playwrights Festival.
 She graduated from Dartmouth College with a degree in Theater and History, received an MA in Writing for Performance at Goldsmiths College, London, and an MFA in Playwriting from Columbia University.
 She currently lives in New York and is a founding member of Vox Theater.